snowdj/quantitativeThoughts/_posts/2014-08-02-AWS_Tutorial1.md

 	describe.spot.instanceReq(Spot.Instance.Req.IDs)
 	```

-5. Assuming the *statusCode* returned from the previous command is *fulfilled*; then we can obtained the *instanceIDs* that were launched as a result of our bidding request using the following command:
+5. Assuming the *statusCode* returned from the previous command is *fulfilled*; then we can obtain the *instanceIDs* that were launched as a result of our bidding request using the following command:

 	``` {.r}
 	Instance.IDs <- describe.spot.instanceReq(Spot.Instance.Req.IDs)[,"InstanceID"]